Exploring the Maze of Multilingual Modeling: Limitations

 \section{Limitations}

 Our study has several limitations that warrant acknowledgement.
-Firstly, the evaluation relied on a single dataset constructed from BBC news articles, which may not fully encompass the diversity of languages and language usages.
+Firstly, the evaluation relied on two datasets, which may not fully encompass the diversity of languages and language usages.
 To obtain a more comprehensive understanding of multilingual language model performance, future work should incorporate additional datasets from diverse domains and genres.

-We do not consider the impact of the amount of language-specific data available within the training corpora of these multilingual models because that information is not available for all the models considered in our analysis.

-Moreover, the dataset used in our study focused on a specific time period, and its representativeness may evolve over time.
-Regular updates to the dataset would be necessary to ensure its ongoing relevance and alignment with the dynamic nature of language use.

-Another limitation is the absence of fine-grained language identification and preprocessing steps in our data collection process.
+Another limitation is the absence of fine-grained language identification and preprocessing steps in our data collection process when creating mBBC dataset.
 While this enabled direct retrieval of articles from specific news sources in each language, it may have introduced noise and inconsistencies into the dataset.
 Future research should consider integrating robust language identification and preprocessing techniques to enhance the quality and consistency of the dataset.

-Addressing these limitations will contribute to a more robust and comprehensive evaluation of multilingual language models, enabling a deeper understanding of their performance across diverse languages and linguistic contexts.